-Hourly to salary wage calculator is a tool that helps you determine your wages and salaries depending on the period you take into account.
-You know your hourly wage and wonder what is the annual income?
-Or maybe you want to compare a couple of job offers where the amount of money employers offer is expressed per various periods?
+Hourly to salary wage calculator is a tool that helps you determine your wage or salary, depending on the period you know.
+Have your hourly wage and wonder what is your annual income?
+Or maybe you want to compare a couple of job offers where the amount of money employers offer is expressed in various periods?
 Check this flexible annual salary calculator to recalculate all your payments.
-In the article below, you can find information about salary ranges, comparison salary vs. hourly employment and a brief history of wages and salaries.
+In the article below, you can find information about salary ranges, comparison of salary vs. hourly employment and a brief history of wages and salaries.
 As an addition, we will tell you how to convert the hourly rate to salary and guide you through the proper usage of this wage calculator.

 Hourly to salary - types of wages

-There is no rule when it might happen, but at some time you may meet that uncertain moment in your career.
-We're talking about the time for a job change.
-The reasons which lead to that decision might be various (like problems in your current work, willingness to try something new, or facing a huge investment that requires you to have a higher income).
-Usually, it's not an easy task at all - it can cost you lots of time and effort spent on browsing through job offers.
-You'll need to change your coworkers, working place, community - all the things that you already know well.
-These circumstances might be demotivating or frustrating (hopefully not both at once).
-However, it is not a reason to give up your decision about a job change.
+You never know when it might happen, but at one point in your life you may meet an uncertain moment in your life or career.
+We're talking about a job change.
+There are many factors that may lead you to this decision, such as problems in your current work, a willingness to try something new, or needing a higher salary to afford some new investment.
+This is not usually an easy task at all - it can cost you a lot of time and effort browsing through job offers, working out if this particular one is right for you.
+You'll need to change your coworkers, working place, community - things already part of your daily routine.
+These circumstances might demotivate or frustrate you (hopefully not both at once).
+However, do not give up!
 You need to face your fears and overcome these difficulties!

-Nowadays, worldwide access to the Internet gives you the possibility to look for job offers in your city, but also in your state, country, and even abroad.
-We can say most certainly that a vast amount of job offers are available online.
-There is no need to leave home when looking for the best offers.
-But there is another side of the coin - so many potential possibilities might overwhelm you.
-The choice of the best job proposal is getting tougher and tougher.
-Fortunately, there are a few factors that can help you make the final decision.
+Nowadays, the Internet allows you to access job offers in not only your city, but also in your state, country, and even abroad.
+We can say with the utmost certainly that there is a vast amount of job offers available online; there is no need to leave home when looking for the best offers.
+But there is another side to this coin - so many potential possibilities might overwhelm you.
+With so much choice, how do you know you're making the right decision?
+Fortunately, there are a few factors that can help you make the correct choice.

-Salary seems to be the most crucial factor for most of us when we're choosing a particular job position.
-Even if it's not the top priority, it's still one of the most important factors.
-Keep in mind that an income might be presented in various ways, and it might be not so obvious to compare the numbers directly from different offers.
-Your future employer may introduce earnings in the following wages:
+Salary seems to be one of the, if not the, most crucial factors when we're choosing a particular job position.
+Even if it's not your top priority, it's still one of the most important factors.
+Keep in mind that income might be presented in various ways, and it might be not so obvious which deal is best for you.
+Your future employer may present your earnings in the following ways:

 - annual salary